 With per capita disposable income & private consumption having doubled in the past 7 years, India has emerged as one of the largest markets for electronic products globally.
-The electronics market valued at \$120 billion in 2018-19 is segmented as Mobile Phones (24%), Consumer Electronics (22%), Strategic Electronics (12%), Computer Hardware (7%), LEDs (2%) & Industrial Electronics (34%) comprising of auto, medical & other industrial electronic products.
-India has witnessed more than double growth in domestic electronics production within 4 years from \$29 billion in 2014 to \$70 billion in 2018.
-The growth in domestic production of mobile devices has been more than 8 times.
+The electronics market valued at \$118 billion in 2019-20 is segmented as Mobile Phones (24%), Consumer Electronics (22%), Strategic Electronics (12%), Computer Hardware (7%), LEDs (2%) & Industrial Electronics (34%) comprising of auto, medical & other industrial electronic products.
+India has witnessed more than double growth in domestic electronics production within 6 years from \$29 billion in 2015 to \$67 billion in 2021.
+The growth in domestic production of mobile devices has been more than 5 times in 5 years.
 India is a global R&D destination, with 1140+ R&D centers of multinationals in India employing more than 0.9 million professionals

-- FDI inflows in the sector during April 2000 - September 2020 stood at \$ 2.94 billion.
-Domestic electronic components market in India for 2019 stood at \$ 20.8 billion (excluding imported printed circuit board assemblies) - The global electronics market is estimated to be over \$ 2 trillion.
-India's share in global electronics manufacturing has grown from 1.3% in 2012 to 3% in 2018 - In 2018-19, FDI inflows in the sector accounted for \$ 452 million compared to \$ 197 million in 2017-18
+- FDI inflows in the sector during April 2000 - December 2021 stood at \$ 3.19 billion - The global electronics market is estimated to be over \$ 2 trillion.
+India's share in global electronics manufacturing has grown from 1.3% in 2012 to 3.6% in 2019 - India produces roughly 10 mobile phones per second which translates into \$930 worth production every second - Indian electronics market is worth \$118 billion & generated 16.5 million direct & indirect employment during 2019-20